cevatarmutlu/scraper/README.md

 Crontab or Airflow.

+Crontab kullanmadım fakat yazdığımız script' i günde bir kez çalıştırabiliriz.

+Airflow creates flows.
+Flow is a combination of tasks.
+We can run this project in airflow by dividing it into tasks.

 ### 3. Please briefly explain what an API is and how it works.

 API provides communication between two systems.
 It uses HTTP requests.
+For example, when a user registers on the frontend, it sends this information on the backend.
+In this way, the user is registered in the database.